 Treatments for osteocarcoma may involve a combination of therapies including surgery, radiation and/or chemotherapy.
 In most cases, children receive chemotherapy before surgery (neoadjuvant), a surgical procedure to remove the tumor and additional chemotherapy after surgery (adjuvant).
 Treatment options will vary greatly, depending on your child's situation.
 Your child's doctor and other members of your care team will discuss the options with you in-depth.
 Prompt medical attention and aggressive therapy are important for the best prognosis.

+Depending on the size and location of the tumor and whether the tumor has spread, your child may receive one of the surgical treatments necessary to combat it including limb salvage surgery, amputation, or a rotationplasty.
 If the osteosarcoma has spread to other parts of the body, such as the lungs, additional surgery may be required, and our oncologic surgeons will remove any metastases that may have formed.

 Chemotherapy for Osteosarcoma

 Chemotherapy is a group of drugs that interfere with the cancer cell’s ability to grow or reproduce.
 Different groups of chemotherapy drugs work in varied ways to fight cancer cells and shrink tumors.
 Chemotherapy is systemic treatment, meaning it is introduced to the bloodstream and travels throughout the body to kill cancer cells.
 Chemotherapy can be given orally, as an injection into the muscle or fat tissue, directly to the bloodstream, or with a needle directly into the fluid surrounding the spine.

 Rehabilitation and Supportive Care